 What can I do?

 As a young person you have a right to be protected from harm.
 If you believe you are being abused, at risk of being abused or worried that someone you know is being harmed you should talk to an adult you can trust.
 This could be a parent, another family member, a teacher or someone involved in your life who will listen.
-You can also talk to your local Social Worker in Tusla - click here for contact details.
-The Social Worker has a legal responsibility to protect you and keep you safe.
+You can also contact Tusla – click here for contact details.
+Tusla has a legal responsibility to keep you safe.

-If at any stage you are scared and believe you are in danger you should talk to your local Gardaí by calling 999.
-The Gardai also have a special legal responsibility to keep you safe.
+If at any stage you are scared and believe you are in danger and you cannot contact Tusla, please ring An Garda Síochána on 999 or 112.
+The Gardaí also have a legal responsibility to keep you safe.